eshikapathak/L1-DS/README.md

   - `lasa.py` — loader and preprocessing utilities for the LASA dataset; provides trajectories and helper functions used by training and evaluation.
   - `IROS_dataset/` — utilities for handling the IROS dataset.

-- `src/experiments/` — orchestrates evaluation: runs simulators, collects disturbances, computes metrics.
+- `src/experiments/` — orchestrates evaluation: runs simulators, computes metrics.
 The main flow is:

   - **Flow:** `run_experiments_*.py` → calls `simulator_*.py` → which calls `disturbances_*.py` → produces rollouts → `metrics_plots.py` computes DTW/errors and plots.